AnyChart/docs.anychart.com/Gantt_Chart/Resource_Chart.md

 {sample :width 710 :height 190}GANTT\_Chart\_03{sample}

-<br>As shown above, you may have some tasks that are associated with another task, for this purpose it is possible to use the "parent" property:
+<br>You may have some tasks that are associated with another task, for this purpose it is possible to use the "parent" property:

 ```
 //the first resource is the parent of the second